lxedge/ethex/README.md

 Ethereum json-rpc implementation for multi-chain based on ex_abi.

-## Cases I met

-### case one

-In every elixir backend dapp, you need interact with contract on blockchain.
-And you need to write or copy get_logs logic and decode_event logic again and again.

-### case two

-Every time I sync logs from chain, firstly decode indexed topic and decode data, then combine them together.
-What I need is decoding once and never destroy origin structure of logs.

-### case three

-In my case, the contract can deployed on ETH, or BSC, or Polygon.
-So I need to switch between multi-chain, not just one global config for json-rpc client.

-### case four

-In production, there are many contracts which its address is constructed by a factory contract.
-So those library who combine address in a module is not a good idea.

 ## Installation

 The package can be installed by adding `ethex` to your list of dependencies in `mix.exs`: